khabbib/orbitz/README.txt

 ******************************************
-ORBITZ - The Solar Explorer
+SolarHub - The Solar Explorer
 ******************************************